Jubatian/rrpge-spec/specs/vid_arch.rst

 A render command is inactive if it's bits 15 and 10-13 are set zero.
 Such a render command does not contribute to the line's contents, and only takes one bus access cycle (the cycle in which it was fetched).

+Note that it is possible to combine with both Mask and Colorkey.

 Note that Video RAM bank boundaries can not even be crossed in position mode with an appropriate source line select and a larger than one multiplier.
 The